phihes/pici/docs/indicators.md

 #### Metrics

 The most common experience metrics are the number of contributions [^11][^14][^16][^5][^17][^18] and the amount of time spent in the community [^13][^14][^19].
 More sophisticated metrics use network analysis to determine out-degree centrality [^5] and topic modelling to determine the number of times a topic appeared in a contributor's previous ideas [^7].
-[^10]:
-Piezunka, H., & Dahlander, L. (2015).
-Distant search, narrow attention: How crowding alters organizations’ filtering of suggestions in crowdsourcing.
-Academy of Management Journal, 58(3), 856-880.
-[^7]:
-7. Resch, C., & Kock, A. (2021).
-The influence of information depth and information breadth on brokers’ idea newness in online maker communities.
-Research Policy, 50(8), 104142.

 ### Topic re-occurence